George de Fretes

 George de Fretes (1921-1981) was a musician from Indonesia who found fame in the Netherlands.
 Like his fellow countrymen Ming Luhulima and Rudi Wairata, he found sizable popularity in the Netherlands and Europe playing Hawaiian music.

 Background

-De Fretes came from the Maluku Islands, Indonesia and was born 23 December 1921 in Bandung.
+Originally from the Maluku Islands, Indonesia, De Fretes was born 23 December 1921 in Bandung.
 He was married to Joyce Aubrey and together they had a daughter Wanda, who was born in Bandung, Indonesia in 1946 and became a recording artist, like her musical parents.
 By 1952, de Fretes and Aubrey had divorced and she had moved to the Netherlands, taking their daughter Wanda with her.
 Aubrey joined The Mena Moeria Minstrels as their singer.
 The group was headed by Ming Luhulima.
 It is believed that de Fretes stowed away on a ship called the Johan van Oldenbarnevelt and arrived in the Netherlands around 1958.

 Death

 De Fretes died on 19 November 1981.
-He is buried in Forest Lawn Memorial Park cemetery, Los Angeles County, California.
 He is buried next to his idol Sol Hoʻopiʻi.